piotr-muzyka/gitHubRepoWatcher/README.md

 ## Room for Improvement
 Well frankly quite a lot, just to mention a few:
 - Application:
-  - catch exceptions by github access, db ...
+  - catch exceptions by github access, db,
   - make redis host and port configurable (easiest fix to make those image variables or mount a configuration file and read from it)
   - improve the tests,